 My Travel during Pregnant Tips for dealing with Fatigue are:

-- Ask for a Quiet Room: Make sure to ask your hotel for the quiet room.
-Sometimes this means being in the ‘back’ of the hotel, usually it means going for a room on a higher level if you are staying in a multi-storey resort.
+Ask for a Quiet Room: Make sure to ask your hotel for a quiet room.
+Sometimes this means being in the ‘back’ of the hotel, usually, it means going for a room on a higher level if you are staying in a multi-story resort.
 Getting quality sleep is a pretty hard task to master whilst pregnant in your first and last trimester.
 You will most likely wake up frequently to pee.
 You will probably roll around a lot.
 So ensuring you are in the right spot for the best sleep you can muster will be important!

-- Take some really comfy flats to travel with: Leave the uncomfy shoes behind, you want to take shoes that will allow you to be comfortable whilst you explore.
-You can read our guide to the most comfy women's flats here.
+Take some really comfy flats to travel with: Leave the uncomfy shoes behind, you want to take shoes that will allow you to be comfortable whilst you explore.
+You can read our guide to the comfiest women’s flats here.

 Heightened Sense of Smell

 Another change in your body that I know has affected plenty of pregnant traveling ladies is the fact that your senses will go on fire!
 Touch on your body, that is undergoing constant change, might feel different!
 Taste buds change and you might find yourself struggling to stomach foods that you used to love before!
 The one though that I have heard affect travel experiences the most is your sense of smell!

 My Travel while Pregnant Tips for dealing with sensitive smell:

 Think about your destination, and if it is one that you know will have a smell very different to where you live, think twice about whether it is the right destination for first trimester travel.
 Some cities simply don’t smell that great, and if your smell is on superpower strength, plus you are trying to deal with nausea, the combination might have a very negative effect on your experience of your destination.

 10 Things to Take into Consideration when Traveling while Pregnant